hoetmaaiers/url2png-gem/README.markdown

-# go_squared gem
+# url2png gem

 ## What is it?
 A Ruby gem wrapping the url2png.com API.

 ## Who should use it?
-Any Ruby on Rails developer who wants/needs to load screenshots from sites using url2png.com.
+Any Ruby on Rails developer who wants/needs to generate screenshots from sites using url2png.com.

 ## Usage